TanyamonSiri/Data_Science_Projects/README.md

 # DS_Bootcamp_Projects
-#### Data Science Bootcamp with `Ad Toy DataRockie`
+#### Data Science Bootcamp with `AdToy DataRockie`

 <img src="https://user-images.githubusercontent.com/125655019/219699167-b8e325a5-3283-4d29-b4c8-51dd6ed0c1d3.png" width="600" height="600">

-During 4 months intensive program of data science, we've learnt 10 sprints (on-going) which are in-demand skills to be an Entry-level Data Analyst.
+In data science bootcamp with 4 months intensive program (15 Dec 2022 - 30 June 2023), we've learnt 10 sprints (on-going) which are in-demand skills to be an Entry-level Data Analyst.
 Therefore, all my consistent homework and projects are as follows:

 ## Sprint01 - Spreadsheet